-Customer-facing solutions, whatever they are, need to be in perfect sync with the transportation management system (TMS) to make sure delivery of goods occurs at the right time and meets company and customer standards alike.
+Customer-facing solutions, whatever they are, need to be in perfect sync with the transportation management system (TMS) to make sure the delivery of goods occurs at the right time and meets customer standards.

-Whatever the setup, processing of orders sets the tone for the whole of transportation management: warehousing, distribution, customer service, shipment analytics, and the movement itself.
+Whatever the setup, the processing of orders sets the tone for the whole of transportation management: warehousing, distribution, customer service, shipment analytics, and the movement itself.

 Inventory control is among the logistics functions that are often grouped together under the inventory/warehousing umbrella.
 For the purposes of this guide, we separate inventory and warehouse management processes.